Tyre Lebanon Travel Guide

 Many dishes are naturally GF, but cross-contamination is possible.
 Tabbouleh has bulgur (wheat).

-Communication with staff is crucial for specific allergies.
+Communication with the workers are crucial for specific allergies.

 Many restaurants allow you to choose your fish, cooked to order to your liking.